 A consumer perception study is a research method used to understand how consumers perceive a product or brand.
 It involves collecting data through surveys, focus groups, and other research methods to identify consumer opinions and attitudes toward a particular product.
 The ultimate goal of a consumer perception study is to gain a deeper understanding of how consumers think and feel about a product.

-These kinds of studies are particularly common among consumer brands such as skincare or supplement brands, including those
+These studies are particularly common among consumer brands such as skincare or supplement brands, including those looking for a more affordable option.

 Consumer perception studies provide valuable insights into the minds of consumers.
 By understanding consumer perceptions, consumer brands can make informed decisions about product development, marketing, and customer service.
 By understanding what consumers like and dislike, consumer brands can adjust their approach in order to stay competitive and best meet the needs of their customers.
 This, in turn, can lead to increased customer loyalty and sales.